ankaAR/bestiario5e/_creatures/scorpion.md

 senses: "blindsight 10 ft."
 speed: "10 ft."
 hit_points: "1 (1d4-1)"
-armor_class: "11 (natural armor)"
+armor_class: "11 (armadura natural)"
 ---

-### Actions
+### Acciones

-***Sting.*** Melee Weapon Attack: +2 to hit, reach 5 ft., one creature.
+***Sting.*** Melee Weapon Attack: +2 al ataque, alcance 5 ft., one creature.
 Hit: 1 piercing damage, and the target must make a DC 9 Constitution saving throw, taking 4 (1d8) poison damage on a failed save, or half as much damage on a successful one.